Coroner: Sri Lanka

 In Sri Lanka, the Ministry of Justice appoints Inquirers into Sudden Deaths under the Code of Criminal Procedure to carry out an inquest into the death of a sudden, unexpected and suspicious nature.
 Some large cities such as Colombo and Kandy have a City Coroners' Court attached to the main city hospital, with a Coroner and Additional Coroner.

 United Kingdom

-Overview
+There are separate coroner services for England and Wales and for Northern Ireland.
+There are no longer coroners in Scotland.
+Coroners existed in Scotland between about 1400 and 1800 when they ceased to be used.
+Deaths in Scotland requiring judicial examination are now reported to The Crown Office and Procurator Fiscal Service, who investigates deaths on behalf of the Lord Advocate.
+Different teams investigating deaths include the Scottish Fatalities Investigation Unit, the National Homicide Team, the Health and Safety Investigation Unit, the Road Traffic Fatalities Investigation Unit and The Custody Deaths Unit.

-In the United Kingdom a coroner is an independent judicial office holder, appointed and paid for by the relevant local authority.
-The Ministry of Justice, which is headed by the Lord Chancellor and Secretary of State for Justice has the responsibility for the coronial law and policy only, and no operational responsibility.
+In the rest of the United Kingdom a coroner is a specialist judge.
+Whilst coroners are appointed and paid by local authorities, they are not employees of those local authorities but rather independent judicial office holders who can be removed from office only by the Lord Chief Justice and the Lord Chancellor.
+The Ministry of Justice, which is headed by the Lord Chancellor and Secretary of State for Justice, is responsible for coronial law and policy.
+However, it has no operational responsibility for the running of coroners' courts.

-There are separate services for England and Wales, and for Northern Ireland.
-A different system applies in Scotland, which does not have a coroner service.